Kinds of Phonetic Picture - Writings update: 12.1.06

 half) syllable signs, than it could contain letter signs.

-But many ideas seem to be expressed better with a set of simple signs,
+But some ideas seem to be expressed better with a set of simple signs,

 but more signs per ideogram - then a letter writing was better.